 The biggest thing to keep in mind with jet lag is that the best way to recover is time.
 A great rule of thumb is that every time zone crossed will add one day to your recovery time.
 Therefore, if you travel across 7 time-zones, it will likely take a week to completely recover.

 Scenario 1: Travel forward in time by 6 hours

 This is the time difference between the east coast of America and Western Europe, among many others.
-If you are travelling ahead by six hours, it is best to try and arrive early in the day (via red eye).
-This way when it comes time to sleep you will have spent an entire night on the plane and day at your destination before having the chance to properly sleep.
+If you are traveling ahead by six hours, it is best to try and arrive early in the day (via red-eye).
+This way, when it comes time to sleep, you will have spent an entire night on the plane and day at your destination before having the chance to properly sleep.
 You will probably want to pass out at the same time as the locals (if not earlier) and will sleep like a baby!

 Scenario 2: Travel back in time by 6 hours

-This can be more difficult than the first scenario, mainly because instead of being able to stay up all night, your eyelids will probably start getting heavy at 6 PM (if you are an evening person, this will definitely be the tougher adjustment).
+This can be more difficult than the first scenario, mainly because instead of staying up all night, your eyelids will probably start getting heavy at 6 pm (if you are an evening person, this will definitely be the tougher adjustment).
 It is better to arrive later in the day, so you can go to bed at a similar time as the locals.
 You will probably wake up very early, so the later you go to bed, the more “normal” your wake-up time will be.

 Wherever you travel, make sure you book decent quality insurance and cover from a company like Assist America.

 If you are planning to book a flight or a hotel, our luxury travel concierge will quote you cheaper for Economy, Premium Economy, Business, and First Class long-haul flights and can arrange free hotel upgrades, breakfasts and more.

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.